Table of Contents

 Part of woodworking is to do good joinery; if the joints are tight and well-fitting, you’ve got a better chance of long-term success.
-But the other part is gluing those joints – particularly if you’re working with imperfect pallet wood!
+But the other part is gluing those wood joints – particularly if you’re working with imperfect pallet wood!

-But which glue do you use?
+But which types of wood glue do you use?
 Have you ever been to the glue aisle in a home improvement center?
 It’s HUGE.
 There are so many types, which unless you’ve got a glue expert with you, what usually happens is you grab a brand name you recognize, even if you find out later it’s not the best choice for your project.

 Please keep in mind that I am NOT endorsing a particular product, nor was I compensated in any way for this blog.
 This is just one woman’s journey through the endless glue aisle…

-So what types of glue are there?
+So what types of wood glue are there?
 What’s the difference?
 I’m very glad you asked.
 I had to ask too.

 I can hear you all saying, “Whaaaa?”
 Don’t panic!
 You know what this is.
 PVA stands for polyvinyl acetate.
 Most of you have worked with the gold-standard of hobby craft glue for all kids: in elementary school: Elmer’s White Glue.
 The great thing about Elmer’s is that it’s safe!
 How many of you know someone who has gotten it in their mouth, either by accident or on purpose, and they lived to tell the tale?
 I was one of those, but it was accidental – I promise!